VisheshMittal1/sweet-shop-kata/README.md

 ## Sweet Shop Kata
-Sweet Shop ek full‑stack demo application hai jisme users login/register karke real‑time stock ke saath mithaiyan dekh sakte hain, purchase kar sakte hain, aur cart manage kar sakte hain.
-Is project ka goal secure JWT authentication, role‑based access (user/admin), TDD, aur clean React UI practice karna hai.
+Sweet Shop is a full‑stack demo application where users can register and log in to view sweets with real‑time stock, purchase them, and manage their cart.
+The goal of this project is to practice secure JWT authentication, role‑based access (user/admin), TDD, and a clean React UI.

 ## Tech stack
 Backend: Node.js, Express, SQLite (ya jo DB tumne use ki hai), JWT authentication, Jest + Supertest tests